MeData and Its Collection

 MeData Definitions

-To collect MeData, you should first 'define' it: how to name it, from which source and how to collect it and what possible values it may have.
+To collect MeData, you should first 'define' it: how to name it, what possible values it may have, from which source and how to collect it.
 These all specify a MeData Definition.

-One important concept for a MeData Definition is its Value Type.
-Most of the value types are basic types such as string, number, boolean etc. Having a correct and well-defined data type allows error free processing of MeData in scripts and in intelligence layers.
+Value Type: specifies shape and data type of the values.
+Most of the value types are basic types such asstring,number,booleanetc.
+Having a correct and well-defined data type allows error free processing of MeData in scripts and in intelligence layers.

-DataSapien provides a common set of MeData Definitions out of the box but you can define your own in Orchestrator.
+DataSapien provides a common set of MeData Definitions out of the box but you can define your own in Orchestrator MeData Definitions Page.
 You can use customisable MeData categories to organize them.

-DataSapien provides consultancy and a through analysis of your data journey to help decide MeData Definitions you may need to boost your business.
+DataSapien provides consultancy and a through analysis of your data strategy to help decide MeData Definitions you may need to boost your business.
 Contact us.

 MeData Collection